hlavacs/ViennaGameJobSystem/README.md

 ## Adding and Finishing Jobs
 Functions can be scheduled by calling JADD().
 Each function that is scheduled is internally represented by a Job structure, pointing also to the function that it represents.
 Jobs creating other jobs using JADD() establish a parent-child relationship.

 The parent can finish only if all its children have finished.
 A job that finishes automatically notifies its own parent that one of its children has finished.
-If the parent has exited its funciton and this is the last child that finishes, the parent job also finishes.
+If the parent has exited its function and this is the last child that finishes, the parent job also finishes.
 A job can schedule a follow-up job to be executed upon finishing by usig JDEP().
 This establishes a wait-operation, since this follow-up job will be scheduled only of all children have finished.
 Follow-up jobs have the same parent as the job that scheduled them.
 Thus their parents must aso wait for all such follow-up jobs have finished.

 Parents waiting for jobs implicitly span a dependecy graph, of jobs depending on subtrees of jobs.
 This easily anables any kind of dependency structure to be created just by calling JADD() and JDEP().